-Notwithstanding any other provision of law, the bill prohibits an alimony award from being ordered to a party who has a monthly net income that is equal to or more than the other party's net income.
+Under the bill, alimony may not be awarded to a party who has a monthly net income that is equal to or greater than the other party's monthly net income.
+Further, social security benefits may not be imputed to the obligor unless such benefits are actually being paid out.